ZsoltMolnarrr/CombatSpells/README.md

 - 🔧 Spell selection and casting is visible on the HUD (fully player configurable)
 - 😌 QoL features included (such as automatic spell cast release)
 - ⛓️ Add spells to eligible weapons using the Spell Binding Table
+- 💰 Loot table injection

+# 📦️ Content

+This mod is primarily a batch of tools (APIs) for developers, but it comes with very little content.

+### Spell Binding Table block

+- ID: `spell_engine:spell_binding`
+- Use it to create spell books, and bind spells to them

+### Spell Infinity enchantment

+- ID: `spell_engine:spell_infinity`
+- Effect: negates spell cast rune cost
+- Applicable: for items under the item tag `spell_engine:enchantable/spell_infinity`

+### Spell Book slot

+- Implemented with Trinkets mod
+- Adds a special inventory slot for players, where a spell book can be equipped
+- ID: `spell_engine:charm/spell_book`

 # 🔧 Configuration